Near the northern tip of New Zealand, the Bay of Islands region provides many opportunities to learn about Maori culture and spirituality.

-My last two days in New Zealand were spent in the Bay of Islands region, located a short drive from the Waipoua Forest.
-While the area is renowned for its gorgeous islands, it’s also the site of the Waitangi Treaty Grounds, which preserve the site of the 1840 pact that ended hostilities between the Maori and Europeans and gave birth to the modern nation of New Zealand.
+While the area is best known for its gorgeous islands, it’s also the site of the Waitangi Treaty Grounds, which preserve the site of the 1840 pact that ended hostilities between the Maori and Europeans and gave birth to the modern nation of New Zealand.
 Its elaborately carved meeting house, the most magnificent in the nation, sits on a hill overlooking the bay.

 Two tour companies near the treaty grounds gave us new insights Maori culture.
 The first, Living Maori Today, took us to a small native community on an isolated peninsula, where our crew split into smaller groups and joined local residents in their homes for a meal and discussion of contemporary Maori life.

 Over a delicious lunch, we learned that contemporary Maori are in many ways very similar to other Kiwis.
 They struggle with rearing children, making a living, and keeping families intact.
 I was pleased to see that many of these Maori are clearly doing quite well: one of the men owns two businesses in Aukland, for example, and hosted us at his second home on the peninsula.

 But the distinctiveness of Maori culture was also visible.
 Our hosts spoke about the importance of tribal connections in their lives and how they’re trying to instill in their children a sense of pride in being Maori.

 Before we departed, we gathered again as a larger group and talked with our hosts about our experiences.
 Formal speeches were given and songs sung (I’ve never experienced a culture that likes ceremonies as much as the Maori).
 Then we ended with a prayer led by an elder in the community.
 There was an incredible sweetness to that sun-drenched day, and the memories of it still warm me as I remember it.